juanmaperez/encapsulated.io/src/pages/posts/04-values-and-coercion/values-and-coercion.md

   const introduction = `My name is Jack and I'm ${age} years old` // coercion but great
 ```

-Actually, what we are doing is a type conversion of the value for the variable age from a number to a string, and inserting that value within two strings that will create another string which, later, will be assigned to the introduction variable.
+Actually, what we are doing is a type conversion of the value for the variable age from a number to a string, and inserting that value within two strings will create another string which, later, will be assigned to the introduction variable.

 ```javascript
   const age = 18